senaite/senaite2.com/docs/update.md

 ![Old Upgrades](/screenshots/zmi_portal_setup_show_old_upgrades.png "Old Upgrades")

-You can re-run the upgrade steop of the latest version if needed.
+You can re-run the upgrade step of the latest version if needed.

 Continue the last steps for the rest of the profiles with pending upgrades.